rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 the `.status.nodeInfo.kubeProxyVersion` field for Nodes was removed in v1.33.

 This field was set by kubelet, but its value was not consistently accurate.
-As it has been disabled by default since v1.31, the v1.33 release has removed this field entirely.
+As it has been disabled by default since v1.31, this field has been removed entirely in v1.33.

 You can find more in [KEP-4004: Deprecate status.nodeInfo.kubeProxyVersion field](https://kep.k8s.io/4004).

 #### Removal of host network support for Windows pods

 Windows Pod networking aimed to achieve feature parity with Linux and provide better cluster density by allowing containers to use the Node’s networking namespace.
-The original implementation landed as alpha with v1.26, but as it faced unexpected containerd behaviours, and alternative solutions were available, the Kubernetes project has decided to withdraw the associated KEP.
+The original implementation landed as alpha with v1.26, but because it faced unexpected containerd behaviours and alternative solutions were available, the Kubernetes project has decided to withdraw the associated
+KEP.
 Support was fully removed in v1.33.

 Please note that this does not affect [HostProcess containers](/docs/tasks/configure-pod-container/create-hostprocess-pod/), which provides host network as well as host level access.
-This withdrawal was about only giving the host network, which was never stable due to technical limitations with Windows networking logic.
+The KEP withdrawn in v1.33 was about providing the host network only, which was never stable due to technical limitations with Windows networking logic.

 You can find more in [KEP-3503: Host network support for Windows pods](https://kep.k8s.io/3503).